microsoft/containerized-microservices-pipeline/ContinuousIntegrationAndDeployment.md

 As the feature developer begins making iterations, each additional update to the feature branch will result in a PR build.
 Some typical steps in this build involve testing, building, and linting the code to ensure no regressions were introduced.

-Both parties will continue to iterate on this pull request until both parties have reached an agreement.
+Both parties will continue to iterate on this pull request until they have reached an agreement.
 Interested developers will provide their approval.

 ### Continuous Integration